Magnetometry with Broadband Microwave Fields in Nitrogen-Vacancy Centers in Diamond: Sensitivity

-The KL method thus provides achievable sensitivities on the order of $10^{-1}\mathrm{nT/\sqrt{Hz}}$ and achievable accuracies well below $10~\mathrm{nT}$ (i.e., we see no systematic error associated with the KL minimization routine down to 1~nT) for measuring magnetic fields ranging from 0.1 to 2 G with 6.3 kHz update rates, with further improvement possible by refining the pulse shape and other operational parameters.
+The KL method thus provides achievable sensitivities on the order of $10~\mathrm{pT/\sqrt{Hz}}$ and achievable accuracies well below $1~\mathrm{nT}$ (i.e., we see systematic errors below $1~\mathrm{nT}$ associated with the KL minimization routine) for measuring magnetic fields ranging from 0.01 to 0.1~mT with update rates up to 10~kHz, with further improvement possible by refining the pulse shape and other operational parameters.
+In the absence of a complete model that would capture the effects of strain and temperature, one can rely on experimental calibration to establish the reference signals needed for the KL method.

-Our sensitivity calculations above remained limited to SNR of 70~dB and without any further optimization on other operational parameters such as pulse shape.
-The limit of 70~dB primarily arises from realistic technical noise in MW sources and detectors.
-Given that our MW signal intensity assumptions are orders of magnitude below saturation and line broadening limits, improvements in MW sources will lead to significant improvements in the SNR and the predicted sensitivities.
+We limited our sensitivity calculations above to an SNR of 75~dB.
+While we estimate an SNR of 75.5~dB from Johnson-Nyquist noise for a 50~mV signal, this MW intensity is orders of magnitude below saturation and line-broadening limits and could be increased, thus reducing the impact of Johnson-Nyquist noise.
+In practice, the SNR will likely be limited by technical noise: for example, current digitizers offer $\sim$~70~dB SNR at 1~ns sampling (see Appendix~\ref{app:JN noise}).
+Future refinements in MW instrumentation along with higher MW signal intensities could thus significantly improve achievable SNR and predicted sensitivities.
 This is especially true because the shot noise remains below 1 $\mathrm{pT/\sqrt{Hz}}$.

-In addition, optimal pulse shaping would allow further improvements in the sensitivity.
+In addition, optimizing pulse shaping and other operational parameters would allow further improvements in the sensitivity.
 With these considerations, sensitivities down to 10~pT/$\sqrt{\text{Hz}}$ may become achievable with our proposed method.
+We note that while our method performs well at low magnetic fields (down to approximately 0.1 G in our simulations), it does not extend to strictly zero magnetic field.
+At zero bias field, the degeneracy of the $m_s = \pm 1$ states leads to vanishing first-order magnetic sensitivity, analogous to conventional ODMR.
+In realistic diamond samples, transverse strain or electric fields further mix these states, resulting in a characteristic scale \(B \lesssim d_\perp E_\perp / (g\mu_B)\) below which magnetic sensitivity degrades.
+For typical parameters, this corresponds to bias fields on the order of a few tenths of a Gauss or less.
+Our simulations therefore focus on the experimentally relevant regime of low but finite magnetic fields, where magnetic sensitivity remains robust.